chgsit00/interval-merge/README.md

 - Navigate to the Program.cs class
 - Hit the Run-Button on top of Visual Studio

-Further Details in the Dokumentation
+Further Details in the documentation